dotnet/csharpstandard/tools/ExampleExtractor/ExtractorAndTesterUsersGuide.md

     : 'template' ':' template_name
     ;
 template_name
+    : '"code-in-class-lib"'  // actually, a JSON_string_value with this content
+    | '"code-in-class-lib-without-using"'  // actually, a JSON_string_value with this content
+    | '"code-in-main"'        // actually, a JSON_string_value with this content
+    | '"code-in-main-without-using"'  // actually, a JSON_string_value with this content
-    : '"standalone-console"'  // actually, a JSON_string_value with this content
+    | '"standalone-console"'  // actually, a JSON_string_value with this content
+    | '"standalone-console-without-using"'  // actually, a JSON_string_value with this content
     | '"standalone-lib"'      // actually, a JSON_string_value with this content
-    | '"code-in-main"'        // actually, a JSON_string_value with this content
+    | '"standalone-lib-without-using"'  // actually, a JSON_string_value with this content
     ;
 ```

+The unsuffixed and suffixed versions are identical, *except* that the unsuffixed ones have using directioves for all namespaces used by examples, while the suffixed ones do not.
+The unsuffixed versions are used by those few examples that begin with `#undef` or `#define`, which *must* precede using directives, and which might then have explicit using directives.

 The template `standalone-console` indicates that the example is an application.
 For example: